 Erin was on the founding team of the University of Southern California’s Annenberg Innovation Lab holding the positions of Managing Creative Director and Research Fellow.
 In her roles, she designed and taught courses, built university-wide initiatives like the Blackstone LaunchPad, raised money to support Lab projects, fostered relationships with other academic institutions and industry partners. oversaw all aspects of lab programming and conducted research on the future of media and entertainment.

 Before coming to USC, Erin was Research Director for Project New Media Literacies at MIT and also has conducted classes as a Visiting Lecturer at MIT’s Comparative Media Studies Department and Harvard University’s Project Zero Summer Institute.
 She is known for her social entrepreneurship activities in founding Zoey’s Room, one of the first social media citizen science programs and networks for young girls to connect with women role models.

 Erin is a graduate of Emerson College and has her Master of Fine Arts degree from Maine Media Workshops + College.
-She has been a frequent guest lecturer at universities as well industry conferences such as SXSW, Sandbox Summit, Nintendo Marketing Summit.
-She is a member of the Academy of Television Arts & Sciences, the Vice President board member of NAMLE (National Association for Media Literacy Educators) and serves on advisory boards, such as Disney Junior and PBS Emmy-award winning Sci Girls.
+She has been a frequent guest lecturer worldwide at universities as well industry conferences such as SXSW, Sandbox Summit, Nintendo Marketing Summit.
+She is a member of the Academy of Television Arts & Sciences, the Board President of NAMLE (National Association for Media Literacy Educators) and serves on advisory boards, such as Disney Junior and PBS Emmy-award winning Sci Girls.
 Erin consults with private and public companies in the areas of audience engagement, creative strategy and transmedia projects.